emilysaint/MTE-140/Lecture_Notes/README_L7.md

 ## List ADT **Insert**
 `void insert(DataType value, int position):`
-1. check special cases: position zero, <mark> first , last
+1. check special cases: position zero, <mark> first</mark>, last
 2. inserts val into the list at pos and incs size by 1
-3. <mark> aft inserting val at pos, data is shifted towards the list end by one
+3. aft inserting val at pos, data is shifted towards the list end by one
 4. if size reaches the max cap - the list may be inc to accommodate new elems
+5. alt, use a ptr to a node as an int. node should not previously belong to the list

 <br>